Department of Mineral Resources Bursary South Africa 2023 – 2024

 - Matric certificate or Matric latest results (certified copy)

-- Latest academic record (certified copy)
+- Latest academic transcript/ record, if currently studying (certified copy)

-- Proof of university registration or acceptance
+- Proof of tertiary registration or acceptance (on institutions letterhead)

-- Parents or guardians ID documents (certified copies)
+- Parents’ or guardians’ ID documents (certified copies)

 - Affidavit if you do not know where one or both parents are

-- Parents or guardians proof of income (payslips not older than 3 months if employed/ affidavit if unemployed)
+- Parents or guardians’ proof of income (payslips not older than 3 months if employed/ affidavit if unemployed)

 - Proof of residence (municipal utility bill not older than 3 months/ stamped letter from tribal authority/ sworn affidavit)